xytuang/database/README.txt

 test.sh where it was #/bin/bash instead of #!/bin/bash.
 Also worked on error checking in sqlite.cpp.
 Limited size of username and email.
 IDs can now only be positive numbers.

+18 May 2024:
+Started working on a pager that manages pages.
+Also started thinking about persistence to disk.
+Felt pretty strange to combine c and c++ in a single file (see structs.h)